ConorOW/anonymizing-data/README.md

 ### 1. `anonymize.py` — File Path Anonymisation

-Reads a metadata spreadsheet (CSV or Excel) containing file paths to brain scans, detects patient names embedded in those paths, and replaces them with subject IDs.
+Reads a metadata spreadsheet (CSV or Excel) containing file paths relating to MRI data (niftis or json metadata), detects patient names embedded in those paths, and replaces them with subject IDs.
 Optionally renames the files and folders on disk.

 **Expected path structure:**
 ```